-There have been no significant changes to the licence arrangements or the activities carried out under the licence since the previous inspection.
+Since the previous inspection, the establishment has added export of tumour tissue for ATMP manufacture and added new persons designated under the licence.
+There have been no other significant changes to the licence arrangements or the activities carried out under the licence.